TassianaMilka/J-P-/README.md

 1.All will is in their folders;

-2.It will contain a statement to understand.
+2.It will contain a statement to understand in the code.

 # --------------------------------------------------------------------------------------------------------------------------------